MohamedElashri/hep-jobs/src/README.md

 # HEP Jobs Tracker - Modular Architecture

-This document describes the new modular architecture of the HEP Jobs Tracker, which replaces the previous monolithic `build.js` file.
+This document describes the new modular architecture of the HEP Jobs Tracker, which replaces the previous monolithic `build.js` file that I had before.

 ## 📁 Project Structure